 According to a 1978 book called The Fighting Spirit (which was published by the Hong Kong Bruce Lee fan club), Bruce intended to meet his mother in San Fran circa late July of 1973.
 The decision by Lo Wei to film Yellow-Faced Tiger there is malicious.
 Going by the Chinese titles, there was a matchless number of films released in 1973 that had tiger in the title.
 Among the 14 films was A Man Called Tiger.
 Despite 1974 being the year of the tiger, there were only 11 films released with a tiger title including Chuck’s second and final H.K. film which is also known as Slaughter in San Francisco.
 Bruce’s younger brother, Robert, remembered that there was a time at the dinner table when their mother complained that Bruce seldom talked to her.
 The actor answered: “Mom, let me tell you a story.
 One day, if you and I walk into a jungle and there’s a tiger going to attack you, I will not hesitate to fight with the tiger and let you run away.
 End of story.”

 * Tiger Lui is the name of a chief inspector character played by Kenneth Tsang in To Be Number One – a 1991 film that was released four months before Wong Jing’s threequel.
 Both films feature an actor named Ray Lui.
 In 1938, a film called The Adventures of Fong Sai-Yuk featured a character named Tiger Lui.
 In 1993, a new Fong Sai-Yuk film came out that was co-produced by Jing.
 It also has a character named Tiger Lui except not played by Peter Chan Lung, who plays another character.
 Interestingly, Peter plays a variation of the character that he played in Sammo’s second Wing Chun film: The Prodigal Son (co-written by Jing).
 Besides the fact that Bruce Lee was a Wing Chun student, the 1981 film is connected to him in two separate incidences – music from the film was used for the Cantonese re-release of The Big Boss in 1981, and behind-the-scenes footage of The Prodigal Son was included in a 1983 Golden Harvest documentary called Bruce Lee: The Legend.
-Back to Jet Li’s Fong Sai-Yuk, the name of Peter’s character is derived from the fact that Peter was credited as Mao Ku in a Bruceploitation movie called Last Strike (starring Bruce Li).
+Back to Jet Li’s Fong Sai-Yuk, the name of Peter’s character is derived from the fact that Peter was credited as Mao Ku in a Bruceploitation movie called Last Strike (starring Ho Chung-Tao).
 Mao Ku was his nickname.
 It means unfortunate.

-** In Robert Clouse’s Bruce Lee: The Biography, Charles Lowe (an Enter the Dragon cameraman a.k.a.
+** In the December 1973 issue of Black Belt, a man named Clement Kong claimed that he met a person who had just arrived from Hong Kong and had heard rumours that Bruce may have been beaten or poisoned.
+In Robert Clouse’s Bruce Lee: The Biography, Charles Lowe (an Enter the Dragon cameraman a.k.a.
 Charles Luk) said: “That night, I got a call from a reporter at the press club telling me something bad had happened to Bruce.
 He said that Bruce had a big fight in Tsim Sha Tsui with 10 or 20 men who had beaten him to death!
 Crazy!”